-Figure 1-3 EBI16-to-RGB24 Signal Pin Connection Diagram
+Figure 1-3 EBI16-to-RGB24 Signal Pinout Diagram

 Execution Result

 This example code provides two target build options: WQVGA_GDMA and WQVGA_PDMA, which utilize the GDMA and PDMA controllers, respectively, to implement the self-refreshing display function, as illustrated in Figure 1-4.
 During execution, the system can be monitored using the VCOM function of Nu-Link2-Me, in combination with a terminal software on a PC.
 The default communication parameters are 115200N81.
 As shown in Figure 1-5 and Figure 1-6, the terminal output and the rendered image on the screen are displayed.